 The following sections will present you in detail its power characteristics, the different outlets it offers, its overall portability, the extra features it benefits from and any relevant emission compliance details.

 Power & Run Time

-The generator is rated for a noise of 72 dBA (just slightly more noisy than a dishwasher).
-Its starting mechanism is based on a simple traditional pull-start mechanism.
+Enjoying a noise rating of 72 dBA (just slightly more noisy than a shower), this generator gets running thanks to a simple traditional pull-start mechanism.

 With a fuel capacity of 6.6 gallons, the PG6000 may run for around 13.5 hours at 50% load with a full tank (fuel consumption around 0.49 GPH).

-This Pulsar generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
+This Pulsar generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
+However, it is still not quite RV ready.
 Besides, due to the featured twist-lock L14-30R receptacle, the PG6000 is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

-The Pulsar PG6000 has the following dimensions: L27.5 x W21.1 x H21.9 in.
-In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+With its dimensions of L27.5 x W21.1 x H21.9 in, the conventional, open frame design of the Pulsar PG6000 offers stability and allows the generator to be raised above ground level.
+The featured design is ideal for the outdoors and all tough environments.